What Is a Public Organization? 10 Everyday Examples Worth Knowing

 Fundamentally, a public institution is anything that:

-• Is public in nature and publicly funded.
+• It is public in nature and publicly funded.

 • Works in the best interests of the whole.